 The largest winter sports resort in Slovenia is where you should go for the Slovenia ski holidays!
 Maribor Pohorje Ski Resort features 250 hectares (617 acres) of powder to enjoy.
 The trails run down easy and challenging slopes alongside lakeshores and the woods.
 Its relatively low altitude means that much of the snow is artificial.
 This, however, guarantees 100 snow days every season.

 This fantastic resort lies near Maribor, the second-largest city in Slovenia, and in addition to superb skiing, also offers magnificent natural scenery and wellness and spa centers.
 There are 43 kilometers (27 miles) of ski slopes and 27 kilometers (17 miles) of cross-country ski trails.
-There’s also a fine skiing and snowboarding school.
+There’s also an exceptional skiing and snowboarding school.

 Rogla Ski Resort

 Situated in the Pohorje Range of the Julian Alps, the Rogla Ski Resort is a purposely built resort in a magnificent landscape.
 Covering 90 hectares (222 acres), this white paradise offers winter sports on natural and artificial snow and has been hosting international competitions since 1997.
 There’s some epic Slovenia skiing and snowboarding to be enjoyed here.

 It also includes a year-round Olympic center, attracting both amateurs and professional athletes.
 Additionally, nearby lies the superb Zreče Health Resort, which features solariums, saunas, and pools filled with thermal spring water.